The Purpose of a Meeting Agenda: Productivity and Efficiency

 It’s good practice for meeting agendas to be prepared beforehand and shared with employees before the proposed meeting date.
 This ensures employees come into weekly check-ins prepared and ready to engage in constructive conversations.

-According to a recent study, employees spend an average of 31 hours on unproductive meetings monthly.
+According to this study, employees spend an average of 31 hours on unproductive meetings monthly.
 So, through the structure of meeting agendas in company meetings, teams can prevent time wastage and preserve attentiveness during meetings.

 A well-drafted business meeting agenda is highly beneficial to the productivity drive of an organization and specifies the meeting's purpose.
 The more detailed it is, the better its ability to guarantee meeting effectiveness.
-Essentially, a properly structured meeting agenda contains the following essential components;
+A properly structured meeting agenda contains the following essential components:

 This is central to the creation of team meeting agendas.
 Every meeting must have a goal it intends to achieve, and the lead needs to state this in the agenda.
 Doing so gives meeting participants a good picture of what to expect, enabling them to prepare accordingly.